openUC2/openUC2.github.io/docs/03_Electronics/03_Quickstart_Flashing.md

 {"task":"/state_get"}
 ```

-A list of all commands that can be sent via HTTP requests and serial commands (e.g. by using the Arduino IDE-contained Serial monitor at 115200 BAUD) can be found in the [RestApi.md](./RestApi.md)-file.
+A list of all commands that can be sent via HTTP requests and serial commands (e.g. by using the Arduino IDE-contained Serial monitor at 115200 BAUD) can be found in the [JSON API](https://github.com/youseetoo/uc2-esp32/blob/main/main/json_api_BD.txt)-file.

 # Setting up the build environment